A Loot at Cervical Cancer Causes, Symptoms and Prevention

 The Pap smear or Pap test is the most effective and appropriate for the screening of precancerous lesions of the cervix test.
 This is a simple, painless test in which are collected and are then studied the cells of the vagina, cervix and vagina channel communicating with the uterus.

-For early detection of cervical cancer, pap smear is recommended for all women aged between 20 and 65, at intervals of three years, through health centers and centers for sexual and reproductive health.
+For early detection of cervical cancer, a pap smear is recommended for all women aged between 20 and 65, at intervals of three years, through health centers and centers for sexual and reproductive health.

 It is especially important for women over 35 years and that have not been made smears regularly, to get cervical cancer screened not only with pap test but also with HPV test.
 In women under age 20 performing this diagnostic test is not recommended, unless the woman has started early sexual relations, has had several sexual partners or has had repeated and frequent genital infections.